 There are many lessons to be learned during recovery.
 From understanding our body’s basic needs to coping with life in a bigger body, there are numerous learning opportunities.
 But it’s not just about what we learn, but also putting these lessons into practice.
 Recovery is often daunting and seemingly endless.
 There are many tears, tantrums, and instances where you may want to run away.

-Important things I learned during recovery.
+Six Important things I learned during recovery.

 Recovery from an eating disorder can be a long and difficult process.
 When I was first diagnosed with anorexia, I was referred to an eating disorder clinic which helped me through my recovery.
 Although I wasn’t keen on the clinic sessions, there were lots of lessons my sessions taught me.
-And not all of them were necessarily relating to eating disorders.
+And not all of them were necessarily related to eating disorders.
 These lessons have stayed with me since discharge, and have helped me through many difficult periods in my life.

 But Allow me to give you some context.

 My name’s Emily, and I currently run a blog called Love, Em.
 I was diagnosed with anorexia when I was between fifteen and sixteen years old, but I’d been suffering from body dysmorphia and disruptive eating long before this.
-My eating disorder progressed when I started sixth-form, possibly due to the change and stress that came with it.
+My eating disorder progressed when I started sixth form, possibly due to the change and stress that came with it.
 My school is a forty-five-minute walk from the train station, which somehow, I managed to walk every day.
 Despite my knees aching, I continued to walk the distance day in and day out.

 Asking For Help Is The Hardest Step.

 I still remember the day I asked my parents for help.
 It was just after my brother’s birthday party, and I had binge eaten some of his cake.
 I felt horrible after and had a major breakdown.
 It was quite distressing, but it meant that I asked for help.
-I went to my mum’s room and laid on her bed with her crying.
+I went to my mum’s room and lay on her bed with her crying.
 It was a really sweet and needed moment for me, and it was the turning point I needed.
 It’s a hard lesson to learn, but you’ll feel grateful for doing it.
 From asking for help, I learnt another lesson about my recovery.
 The lesson is that sometimes you need something bad to happen before a big change or a happy ending can occur.
 Just because you feel at rock bottom, doesn’t mean you can’t turn things around.

 You Won’t Recovery Unless You Want It.

-If you’re being forced to recovery, you’re more inclined to rebel.
+If you’re being forced to recover, you’re more inclined to rebel.
 Before I made real progress, I had to want to recover, rather than have a therapist tell me this is what I want to do.
 It was hard to make that decision, but I didn’t like my therapy sessions or the clinic.
 The quicker I recovered, the sooner I’d be discharged.
-I may not have had the right kind of motivated, but it worked.
+I may not have had the right kind of motivation, but it worked.
 Find a reason to recover and work towards that.
 You won’t make significant progress unless you do.

 Don’t Strive For Perfection, Only Progression.